Pee-wee's Playhouse: Format

 The premise of the show is that host Pee-wee Herman plays in the fantastic Playhouse in Puppetland.
 The house is filled with toys, gadgets, talking furniture, and appliances (such as Magic Screen and Chairry), puppet characters (such as Conky the Robot and Pterri the baby Pteranodon), and Jambi (John Paragon), a disembodied genie's head who lives in a jeweled box.
 The Playhouse is visited by a regular cast of human characters, including Miss Yvonne (Lynne Marie Stewart), Reba the Mail Lady (S. Epatha Merkerson), Captain Carl (Phil Hartman), Cowboy Curtis (Laurence Fishburne), and a group of children called The Playhouse Gang.

-Although primarily a live-action comedy, each episode includes segments featuring puppetry, video animation, and prepared sequences using Chroma key and stock footage (for example when Pee-wee jumps into the Magic Screen), as well as inserted clay animation sequences (some made by Aardman Animations, who would later make Wallace & Gromit) and excerpts from cartoons from the Golden Age of American animation and in the public domain, usually presented by the character "The King of Cartoons".
+Although primarily a live-action comedy, each episode includes segments featuring puppetry, video animation, and prepared sequences using Chroma key and stock footage (for example when Pee-wee jumps into the Magic Screen), as well as inserted clay animation sequences (some made by Aardman Animations in The UK, who would later make Wallace & Gromit) and excerpts from cartoons from the Golden Age of American animation and in the public domain, usually presented by the character "The King of Cartoons".
 Each episode features specially written soundtrack music by rock and pop musicians such as Mark Mothersbaugh (Devo), Todd Rundgren, Mitchell Froom, and The Residents.
 The show's theme song performance is credited to "Ellen Shaw", though in her autobiography, Cyndi Lauper admits to being the actual singer.
-"I told him I would (sing it), but I couldn't have it under my name because I was going to put out True Colors, which had a serious tone.
+"I told him I would (sing it), but I couldn't have it under my name because I was going to put out 'True Colors', which had a serious tone.
 In our superficial world, people couldn't accept both at the same time.
 So I sang the theme song using the pseudonym Ellen Shaw.
 And then Paul sent me back a tape that was so hilariously funny of me singing the theme with him in between saying, 'Oh no!
 My career is ruined, oh no!'
 Hes a nut, I love him."
 Despite being aimed at children, the show also included some adult humor, like the flirty Miss Yvonne.